 It’s true though.
-In our marriages, both sides have sin.
+In our marriages, both sides have sinned.
 No one can be perfect and none of us do everything right.
 When it comes down to it, none of us can be exactly who the other person needs us to be.
 That is where grace comes in.
-We chose to love our spouse in spite of themselves and what they did to hurt us.
+We chose to love our spouses in spite of themselves and what they did to hurt us.

 Life is Not Fair

 How many times in your life have you said the words, “That’s not fair”?
 According to my mom, life is not fair.
 It just isn’t, and we shouldn’t expect it to be.

 She said that if Christ had to die on the cross for our sins, then we couldn’t expect to be treated fairly in life.
 Life is not fair.
 Things are going to happen to us that are not fair.
 We are going to do things to others that are not fair.